lightning/bolts/02-peer-protocol.md

 `funding_output_contribution` is the amount of satoshis that this peer will contribute to the funding output of the transaction, when there is such an output.
 Note that it may be different from the contribution made in the previously completed transaction.
+If omitted, the sender is not contributing to the funding output.

-It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead sets their `funding_output_contribution` to zero, and decline to participate further in the transaction (by not contributing, they may obtain incoming liquidity at no cost).
+It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead stop contributing to the funding output, and decline to participate further in the transaction (by not contributing, they may obtain incoming liquidity at no cost).

 ### The `tx_abort` Message